Overview of Everyday VOC

 • Need-payoff questions, to explore ways you could help resolve these problems.

 Notice that the key to great selling is in your questions.
-That’s why using Everyday VOC's What-Why-Clarify probing questions will lead to more sales today.
+That’s why using What-Why-Clarify probing questions (taught in our Everyday VOC® training) will lead to more sales today.
 But why do questions lead to sales?
 There are two reasons.

 • First, good questions demonstrate you’re more interested in the other person than yourself.
 What do you call someone who listens to you and seems fascinated by your responses?
 You call that devoted listener a brilliant conversationalist.